 These properties are more than just rentals to Corinna and her family, they have been created by and cared for by several generations of the Tonti family and the apartments are named after Corinna and her 2 sisters.

 If that isn’t lovely enough, The Tonti family produces award winning Extra Virgin Olive Oil, and I can attest to its quality and deliciousness!
 This family is a delight and graciously open their home & celebration to us during our Olive Harvest Tour each fall.

-Betty and her partner Matteo have shared their creative talents with Florence and the world through their projects like the shop, their 2 hotels & café.
+Betty and her partner Matteo Perducca have shared their creative talents with Florence and the world through their projects like their shop, 2 hotels & café.

 Last but definitely not least is Curious Appetite.

 Coral Sisk is the owner and creator Curious Appetite Travel, based in Florence.
 I’ve been reading her blog and following her on social media for several years.
 Coral is an authority on Florentine food, and writes food pieces for Eater, Vogue and more.